 - Brighter sound.

-- Consist of different types like plectrum and tenor
+- Consists of different types like plectrum and tenor.

 - Rarely in use.
-A 4 string banjos are not so common.
-So you will face a problem of looking for repairs or teachers.
+4 string banjos are not so common.
+So you will probably face more problems when looking for repairs or teachers.

 - Cannot play Bluegrass, classical, rock, country, or folk music perfectly.